swipswaps/CSV-to-XLSX-Converter/README.md

    - Interactive spreadsheet grid with all template data
    - Click any cell to edit the value
    - Press Tab to move to next cell
+   - **Row Management:**
+     - Hover over row number → Click ⋮ menu → Duplicate or Delete
+     - Or select cells in a row → Use "Duplicate Row" or "Delete Row" buttons
+     - Shift+Click to select multiple cells
+     - Ctrl+C to copy selected cells
    - Click **"Save As XLSX"** to download edited spreadsheet

    **📝 CSV Editor (Text)**